jadecobra/python_tdd_exercises/source/how_to/make_person.rst

   and the test passes

-* ``'first_name'`` appears twice in the test, which means I have to make a change in two places if I want a different value for it.
+* ``'first_name'`` appears twice in the test, which means I have to make a change in 2 places if I want a different value for it.
 I add a variable to remove the repetition

   .. code-block:: python